randomgraphics/random-graphics/README.md

-This is a collection of basic and commonly used utlities for most 3D graphics applications.
+This is a collection of basic and commonly used utlities for 3D graphics applications.